 The prospect of starting anything new soon becomes demotivating.

 Implications for us OWWers.

 You are your own worst enemy.
-Because the only difference between an OWWer and a WOWer is perception.
+Because the only difference between an OWWer and a WOWer is perception — how you interpret information.

-Find good in bad.
-I'm not saying losers should get a trophy.
-But there's almost always something positive to extract from feedback.
-Even if the feedback is “negative.”
+Spotlight learning and growing.
+I'm not saying losers should get a trophy, but there's almost always something positive to extract from feedback (even if the feedback is “negative”).
 Perhaps the fact that you're doing the thing, getting the feedback, is a win in itself.
-This is hard advice to take “in the moment.”

 Actually say, “WOW!”
 If you find yourself crumbling into a curmudgeon over feedback and feeling punished, say, “WOW!” and try to find something amazing associated with what you're doing.

 Read in between the lines.
-I'm sure there's more quips and lessons to extract, but the meat and potatoes of what you need to know is above.
+I'm sure there's more quips and lessons that could fit in this tidy conclusion, but the meat and potatoes of what you need to know is above.